Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Conclusions

-We put AR 13664 in historical context by comparing it with all ARs which feature in RGO/NOAA and MDI/HMI observations spanning a cumulative period from 1874 May-2024 June.
 We find that AR 13664 is characterized by extremely large values of area and total unsigned line-of-sight flux.
 Only 22 out of 42114 ARs in RGO/NOAA database exceed AR 13664 in terms of size and only 37 out of 4237 ARs exceed AR 13664 in the MDI/HMI database in terms of flux; i.e., AR 13664 is at the 99.95 percentile and 99.10 percentile mark in these categories respectively.
 Given its large area in terms of both HMI measurements and RGO equivalence, AR 13664 meets and far exceeds the area criterion of being a super active region (SAR) as per the study by \cite{Chen_2011_aanda}.

 Various physical attributes other than area and flux characterize an AR, some of these parameters also govern its flaring potential.
 Our analysis indicates that AR 13664 had multiple physical properties which rank at the top in the whole SDO era (since 2010 May-2024 June).
 Machine learning algorithms can be deployed to identify flare relevant parameters of an AR.
 Based on one such study which characterize flare relevant parameters of an AR \citep{Sinha_2022_ApJ}, our analysis shows that two out of the top five flare relevant parameters were the highest for AR 13664 and all five parameters were above the 99.00 percentile mark in the SDO era.